 Biochemistry of Human Paraganglioma

 For unknown reasons, loss of both copies of any of three genes encoding succinate dehydrogenase subunits causes tumors in neuroendocrine tissue.
 It is unprecedented that a defect in a metabolic enzyme should cause tumor growth.
 Paraganglioma tumors can secrete hormones causing blood pressure problems, or can become malignant and spread in the body as other cancers.
-We are exploring the use of yeast and mouse models of the predisposing genes of paraganglioma to better understand these most unusual tumors.
+Dr. Maher's lab is exploring the use of yeast and mouse models of the predisposing genes of paraganglioma to better understand these most unusual tumors.

 See a YouTube video of Dr. Maher discussing paraganglioma and the Paradifference Foundation, which supports Mayo Clinic research through the generosity of the Gustavsson family and other benefactors.